HuxleyIsMe/newLanguages/README.md

-### 7 days of 7 different languages
+### 7 days of different languages

 Hello!
-So I recently heard about the book 7 languages in 7 weeks, so i thought i'd give it a go.
+So I recently heard about the book 7 languages in 7 weeks, so i thought i'd give it a go in a micro level.

 I came across a wonderful site called: https://www.codedex.io/home <<-- like honestly its beautiful and while Codecademy and Udemy will always be my go to's, this site is great!

 ### Why?

-I want to try 7 different languages in 7 week to get a light feel for each and there differences.
+I want to try 7 different languages in 7 days to get a light feel for each and there differences.
 I intend to spend at least 3 hrs a day with the language and see how far we get, probably not very, but at the end ill take what i know and dive further!

 ### who are we choosing: